-Cicada Brood X is expected to emerge from the ground in 2021 in 15 states across the eastern and central United States.
+Cicada Brood X is due to emerge from the ground in 2021 in 15 states across the eastern and central United States.
 One of the many concerns for residents and wildlife enthusiasts alike is whether the extra presence of cicadas will increase local snake populations.
-Whether you’re worried about avoiding snake bites or simply curious about the impacts of such an event on the local ecosystem, it’s hard to deny that the upcoming cicada emergence is some of the most exciting environmental news of the year.
+Maybe you’re worried about avoiding snake bites or simply curious about the impacts of such an event on the local ecosystem.
+Either way, it’s hard to deny that the upcoming cicada emergence is some of the most exciting environmental news of the year.

 Preparing for an Abundant Cicada Population